 PRO TIP: LOCATION RELEASE FORM

 For a quicker signing experience, fill in as much information as possible on the location release form prior to sending (or seeing) the location owner.
-Once the agreements are fully executed, make sure the location owners receives a copy.
+Once the agreements are fully executed, make sure the location owners receive a copy.

-5. Free Location Release Form Template
+Location Release Form

 Here are the major sections of a typical location release, which you’ll also find in our Location Release Form Template.